Enriched $\infty$-operads: Introduction

 For applications in algebraic topology we typically only care about the weak homotopy types of the spaces of multimorphisms in a simplicial or topological operad.
 We are therefore led to consider the \emph{homotopy theory} of such operads.
 This can be done by imposing a model structure, with the weak equivalences being a suitable notion of maps that are ``fully faithful and essentially surjective up to homotopy'' (often called Dwyer--Kan equivalences).
 Such a model structure on simplicial operads has been constructed by Cisinski--Moerdijk~\cite{CisinkiMoerdijk3} and by Robertson~\cite{Robertson}.

 Unfortunately, for many purposes this model structure is not as well-behaved as one might have hoped.
-For example, Boardman and Vogt constructed a tensor product of simplicial operads whose internal Hom gives simplicial operads of algebras, but as the Boardman--Vogt tensor product does not preserve weak equivalences, even between cofibrant objects, these simplicial operads of algebras are typically not homotopically meaningful.
+For example, Boardman and Vogt constructed a tensor product of simplicial operads whose internal Hom gives simplicial operads of algebras, but this is well-known not to be homotopically well-behaved\footnote{In particular, it does not make simplicial operads a symmetric monoidal model category; see the discussion at \url{https://mathoverflow.net/questions/198205/boardman-vogt-tensor-product}.} so that these simplicial operads of algebras are typically not homotopically meaningful.

 We can improve the situation by replacing simplicial operads by a weakly equivalent, but more flexible, notion in the form of \emph{\iopds{}}.
 Roughly speaking, an \iopd{} is analogous to a simplicial operad, but composition of multimorphisms is not strictly associative, but rather associative up to coherent homotopy.
 The first, and by far the best developed, model for \iopds{} is that of Lurie~\cite{ha}; other models include the dendroidal sets of Moerdijk--Weiss~\cite{MoerdijkWeiss}, the dendroidal Segal spaces of Cisinski--Moerdijk~\cite{CisinkiMoerdijk2}, and the complete Segal operads of Barwick~\cite{bar}.
 (These are all known to be equivalent, due to the results of \cite{bar,HeutsHinichMoerdijk,ChuHaugsengHeuts}.)
 There is an analogue of the Boardman--Vogt tensor product for \iopds{}, and on the \icat{} of \iopds{} this is as well-behaved as one might wish.